Time and the Trickster

 Jackie hung up and looked over to see Rose heading for the door.
 "Where are you off to?"
 Jackie asked.

-"I'm going to head into town to meet up with Shireen and Sharon."
+"I'm going to head into town to meet up with Shareen and Sharon."

-"That's why I'm taking my bike," Rose said with a grin.
+"That's why I'm taking my bike," Rose replied with a grin.

 Jackie huffed in protest and shook her head.
 "Just try to be back for the party," she told Rose.

-"We'll see how bad the traffic is," Rose said.
+"We'll see how bad the traffic is," Rose answered noncommittedly.
 "I'll be fine."

 Silence greeted Rose in the Chesterton-Smith house, but she could see signs that Rani and Clyde had been by to water the plants.
 Sarah Jane and Johnny had decided to take a holiday with Luke and already been gone two days.
 Deciding to keep her jacket on, Rose darted up the staircase towards the attic.